 Bad Accounting Costs Money

 There are a couple of ways in which bad accounting can cost you.
 The first we mentioned in the section above – you can get audited.
 An audit costs you more than just time; if the auditor finds you declared improperly on your tax returns, you’ll end up having to pay interest on the amounts owed.
-That interest can add up to a lot!
+That interest can add up.
 That plus the time it takes to do your audit means a lot of cash coming out of your wallet.

 The reality is, tax accountants in Winnipeg are worth more than they charge.
 They have the complete expertise, they focus on the ways you can save money as a business, and they can help you with more than just end-of-year taxes.
 You don’t want to spend time and money on accounting yourself – hire a CPA.